Millennium Mills: Other media

 Millennium Mills was a recurring filming location for the British TV series Ashes to Ashes (2008–2010).
 It appears as one of the first locations in the series in Episode 1.
 The show is set in the 1980s, and using the Mills sets the scene for the London landscape of the show before the construction of the Millennium Dome dominated the East London skyline.
 At the start of the 1980s the industrial East End had yet to start its transformation at the hands of the London Docklands Development Corporation, which was founded in 1981.

-The mills also served as the location of a rescue 'shout' in the third episode of the fifth series of London's Burning.

 The mills appear as the setting for the "Abandoned Mill" mission in Splinter Cell: Blacklist, although the game names them as "Lansdowne Mills".

-Millennium Mills was used as a location in the 2010 film Green Zone where the "desolate East London mill" provides the setting for Saddam Hussain's maze of tunnels and bunkers, and in the 2012 urban thriller film Twenty8K.
+Millennium Mills was used as a location in the 2010 film Green Zone where the "desolate East London mill" provides the setting for Saddam Hussein's maze of tunnels and bunkers, and in the 2012 urban thriller film Twenty8K.

 The mills also appear as the setting for a number of music videos, including "Ask" by The Smiths (1986) filmed by Derek Jarman on the north side of Royal Victoria Dock, "Charmed Life" by Mick Jagger (1993), "The Box" by Orbital (1996) featuring Tilda Swinton, "Fluorescent Adolescent" by the Arctic Monkeys (2007), "Take Back the City" by Snow Patrol (2008), "Build A Fire" by Lamb (2011), and "Every Teardrop Is a Waterfall" by Coldplay (2011).

 In 2013, the Millennium Mills was used to shoot scenes for the movie adaptation of The Man From U.N.C.L.E.
 It was also used for Danny Boyle's 2013 film "Trance".

-In 2016, the Millennium Mills was used for the shooting of a part of "YouTube Rewind: The Ultimate 2016 Challenge".
-The video by YouTube Spotlight was filmed in four different cities, so approximately a quarter of the video was filmed there.

 The Millennium Mills also appeared in the 2017 live-action animated comedy film Paddington 2.

-The mills also appear briefly in the 2018 Netflix television drama The Innocents.

 In 2018, the Millennium Mills was used to shoot scenes for the TV series Informer.

-In 2020, it appeared in episode 1 of the IMDb series Alex Rider, starring Otto Farrant and Brenock O'Connor.

 In 2022, it appeared in the film The Batman by Matt Reeves.